 Tourist Attractions en-route

 There are many attractions in the Peak District and you can find details of these and forthcoming events on the website www.visitpeakdistrict.com.
-The Peak Way passes through the grounds of three attractions which are shown below.
-You have plenty of time to explore the ruins of Magpie Mine, but if you want to visit Chatsworth House and Estate and Lyme Hall and Estate, you will need to build in sufficient time in your itinerary.
+The Peak Way passes through the grounds of the attractions which are shown below.
+You have plenty of time to explore the ruins at the Torrs Riverside Park and Magpie Mine, but if you want to visit Chatsworth House and Estate and Lyme Hall and Estate, you will need to build in sufficient time in your itinerary.

 Chatsworth House & Estate